Arjowiggins is planning to file petitions to open safeguard and receivership proceedings for some of its French subsidiaries.

 While Sequana floated Antalis as a separate business in 2017, the group still holds a 75.21% stake in the paper distributor.

-Antalis regional managing director for UK, Ireland and South Africa David Hunter moved to reassure customers that it was “100% business as usual” at Antalis.
+Antalis regional managing director for UK and Ireland David Hunter moved to reassure customers that it was “100% business as usual” at Antalis.

 He said: “We are entirely separate companies, and we have our own listing.
 We operate quite independently, although we have historic connections of course.